d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 for $i=0,\ldots, l-1$ and $j=0,\ldots,\lfloor(d-1)/2\rfloor$.

-An intuitive visualization and implementation of the positional encoding are showing below.
+An intuitive visualization and implementation of the positional encoding are showing in :numref:`fig_positional_encoding`.

 ![Positional encoding.](../img/positional_encoding.svg)
 :label:`fig_positional_encoding`